Enum ignore::Error [−][src]

 following symbolic links.

-This method returns a borrowed value that is bound to the lifetime of the Error
+This method returns a borrowed value that is bound to the lifetime of the Error.
+To

 This is the original